 NATIONAL LOTTERIES COMMISSION (NLC)

-The NLDTF has since 2008 provided funding for Mpilonhle’s mobile health units that deliver services to school-going children.
-This is a core activity for Mpilonhle, one that it has provided since its inception in 2007 and which has served as a model for the reinvigorated Department of Health school health intervention.
+Since 2008, the NLDTF has provided funding for Mpilonhle’s mobile health units that deliver services to school-going children.
+This is a core activity for Mpilonhle, one that it has provided since its inception in 2007, and which has served as a model for the reinvigorated Department of Health school health intervention.

 SOUTH AFRICA DEPARTMENT OF HEALTH

 The DOH has funded the Mpilonhle Mobile School Health Programme since 2013.

 SOUTH AFRICAN DEPARTMENT OF SCIENCE AND TECHNOLOGY (DST)

 The DST, in collaboration with the Tirelo Bosha initiative of the South African Government, which fosters innovation in Government services, is supporting a substantial expansion of the computer-based maths and science education programme in 2015.